raamana/pyradigm/_sources/multi_dataset.rst.txt

     - ensuring same set of samplet IDs exist in all tables
     - they all link to same set of targets and attributes etc)

 Such compatibility checks are often necessary when performing comparisons in machine learning e.g. cross-validation (CV).

-Key uses:
+For example,

     - Uniform processing individual MLDatasets e.g. querying same set of IDs
     - ensuring correspondence across multiple datasets in cross-validation